sohooo/nvim/README.md

 - modern nvim 0.9+ lua-based config with [lazy.nvim](https://github.com/folke/lazy.nvim#-performance) package manager, [telescope](https://github.com/nvim-telescope/telescope.nvim) and lsp-zero
 - complete package with useful plugins, autocommands, bindings and colorschemes
 - fully portable; place this repo anywhere you want (see below)
-- nicely structured and fine-tuned `init.loa` config
+- nicely structured and fine-tuned `init.lua` config
 - [which-key](https://github.com/folke/which-key.nvim): displays a popup with possible keybindings of the command you started typing
-- enhanced markdown editing with folding, fenced code hightighting and TOC
+- enhanced markdown editing with folding, fenced code highlighting and TOC
 - regex commands (like search/replace) with live preview; change directly in quickfix list
-- smart text objects: select text, then use `.` to enlage selection
+- smart text objects: select text, then use `.` to enlarge selection

 __Note:__ if you need something established and well maintained, backed by a large community to answer your questions, I highly recommend checking out:
 - [AstroVim](https://astronvim.github.io)